Eco (song)

-"Eco" is a 2025 song by Italian singer Joan Thiele, released by Numero Uno and Sony Music on 12 February 2025.
-It competed in the Sanremo Music Festival 2025, placing 20th.
+"Eco" is a song co-written and recorded by Italian singer-songwriter Joan Thiele, released by Numero Uno and Sony Music on 12 February 2025 as the second single from her second studio album, Joanita.
+It competed during the Sanremo Music Festival 2025, placing 20th.

 Music video

 A music video of "Eco", directed by Roberto Ortu, was released on 12 February 2025 via Thiele's YouTube channel.